precice/fenics-adapter/README.md

 If you are using this FEniCS adapter and want to cite it, please refer to the [citing information on the FEniCS adapter](https://precice.org/adapter-fenics.html#how-to-cite).
 You can find further literature related to the FEniCS adapter [in the adapter's documentation](https://precice.org/adapter-fenics.html#related-literature).

-Citation information and further literature about FEniCS cac be found on the [official FEniCS website](https://fenicsproject.org/citing/).
+Citation information and further literature about FEniCS can be found on the [official FEniCS website](https://fenicsproject.org/citing/).

 ## Development history